 In grammar, pronouns are one of the eight parts of speech.
 They are used in place of nouns to avoid repetition or to refer back to a previously mentioned noun.
 The rule for pronouns is that they must agree with the noun they are replacing in terms of gender, number, and case.

 Gender refers to whether the noun being replaced is masculine, feminine, or neutral.
-For example, the pronoun he is used to replace masculine nouns, she is used for feminine nouns, and “it” is used for neutral nouns.
+For example, the pronoun “he“ is used to replace masculine nouns, “she“ is used for feminine nouns, and “it” is used for neutral nouns.

 Number refers to whether the noun being replaced is singular or plural.
 For example, the pronoun “it” is used for singular nouns, and “they” is used for plural nouns.